kstrat2001/android_opengl_example/README.md

 You'll build a full-screen app with two animated views that simply host pixel shaders, directly rendering every pixel on the screen.
 These views involve rendering several spheres.

+Note: Much of this document refers to iOS/Apple libraries because the [original challenge](https://github.com/kstrat2001/opengl_example) was originally only on iOS.

 ## Part 1:

 Build a full-screen OpenGL ES view using OpenGL ES 2.0 or 3.0, your choice.
 In the interest of time you may use platform-level conveniences like Apple's GLKView to build the view, but you'll get bonus points if you build it yourself using OpenGL ES API calls directly.
 Further bonus points are available if you make the view dynamically determine the availability of OpenGL ES and use 3.0 if present, 2.0 otherwise.
 The view should not rotate with the device.
 It can be limited to the phone form factor for simplicity.